Severe Thunderstorm Warning issued for Rush by NWS - News Break

 Severe Thunderstorm Warning issued for Rush by NWS

-Effective: 2021-07-08 13:12:00 EDT Expires: 2021-07-08 13:30:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Rush A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 130 PM EDT FOR EASTERN RUSH COUNTY At 111 PM EDT, a severe thunderstorm was located over Glenwood, or 10 miles west of Connersville, moving east at 30 mph.
+Effective: 2021-07-08 12:54:00 EDT Expires: 2021-07-08 13:30:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Rush The National Weather Service in Indianapolis has issued a * Severe Thunderstorm Warning for Central Rush County in central Indiana * Until 130 PM EDT. * At 1254 PM EDT, a severe thunderstorm was located over Rushville, or 17 miles east of Shelbyville, moving east at 35 mph.
 HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
-IMPACT...Expect damage to roofs, siding, and trees.
-This severe thunderstorm will remain over mainly rural areas of eastern Rush County.
+IMPACT...Expect damage to roofs, siding, and trees. * This severe thunderstorm will be near New Salem around 105 PM EDT.
+Glenwood around 110 PM EDT.
 HAIL...<.75IN WIND...60MPHalerts.weather.gov

 Comments / 0